 The chaplain is a vital member of every Naval unit.
-They support the spiritual, moral and social well-being of men and women, mostly in the 18 to 40 age group, who are often far from home.
+They support the spiritual, moral, and social well-being of men and women, mostly in the 18-to-40 age group, who are often far from home.

-Although chaplains are not officers, they are part of the Royal Navy command structure, and this gives them the freedom to talk to everyone on an equal, informal and confidential basis.
+Although chaplains are not officers, they are part of the Royal Navy command structure, and this gives them the freedom to talk to everyone on an equal, informal, and confidential basis.
 Chaplains are in the remarkable position of being friend and adviser to all no matter what rank, and a voice for those of any faith or none.

-Chaplains preach the word, administer the sacraments, visit the sick, baptise, confirm, marry, bury, and counsel the bereaved, anxious and lost.
-On a shore base, chaplains have direct contact with families and dependants.
+Chaplains preach the word, administer the sacraments, visit the sick, baptise, confirm, marry, bury, and counsel the bereaved, anxious, and lost.
+On a shore base, chaplains have direct contact with families and dependents.
 As chaplains do not have a military rank, they have the chance to become involved at the highest level on behalf of those they serve and make a real, practical difference to their lives.

 Please contact the Royal Navy Chaplaincy Service for more information.

 Royal Army Chaplains provide spiritual support, pastoral care, and moral guidance to soldiers and their families irrespective of religion or belief.

 Chaplains minister to soldiers and their families in three key areas: